theo-armour/pages/13-technology-applied-sciences/computing/artificial-intelligence/chat/chatgpt-cheat-sheet.md

 ## Prompts

+Get useful analogies for anything
+* What is an analogy for a computer?
+Can you give me some analogies for how to tie a shoelace?

 The “Act as…” hack ~ give it a specific persona to act as.
 * Fashion blogger, influencer, elon musk